Projectors aren’t just good for business presentations or movies but are also best for gaming.

-The Epson Home Cinema 2040 1080p is one of the less expensive 1080p projectors which is available under $1000.
+The Epson Home Cinema 2040 1080p is one of the less expensive 1080p projectors which is available for under $1000.
 It is the successor of Epson Home Cinema 2030 which provides Frame Interpolation, 2D to 3D conversion, low input lag, and advanced noise reduction.

 Bulb Life.
-Epson Home Cinema 2040 offers a 4000 hrs of lamp life in full power mode and 7500 hrs in eco mode.
+Epson Home Cinema 2040 offers 4000 hrs of lamp life in full power mode and 7500 hrs in eco mode.
 You can also replace the lamp for less than $90.
 Epson lamp replacement.

 Input Lag.
 It has an input lag of 25ms which is roughly 1.5 frames.
 It is one of the fastest projectors with low input lag available for gaming.
-Since advanced home theater projectors have to do more image processing which adds to input lag but Home Cinema 2040 is a relatively simple projector and hence it cut downs the input lag.
+Since advanced home theater projectors have to do more image processing which adds to input lag but Home Cinema 2040 is a relatively simple projector and hence it cut down the input lag.

 Connectivity.
 For I/O connectivity it has 2 HDMI ports, a composite video port, and a VGA port.
 It also has a USB Type-A port which can be used to insert the USB stick directly inside the projector.
-It is also enabled with MHL ( Mobile High-Definition Link) which supports Chromecast, Roku Streaming Stick and more.
+It is also enabled with MHL ( Mobile High-Definition Link) which supports Chromecast, Roku Streaming Stick, and more.

 Speakers.
 It has a 5W of the onboard speaker which is better than a 2W speaker which delivers sound quality the same as that of a typical HD TV.